Overview

 The following sections introduce possible causes and solutions to the problem of the desensitization rule (which is applied during the permission assignment) being ineffective when you view the field.
 You can refer to the following sections for troubleshooting.

-Incorrect Permission Carrier
+Incorrect Permission Carriers

 Cause: